HelmholtzAI-Consultants-Munich/PySDDR/README.md

  }
  ```

 Note that ```train_parameters['degrees_of_freedom']``` is a dictionary where the degrees of freedom of each parameter is defined.
-This can either be a list of degrees of freedom for each spline in the formula or a single number (same degrees of freedom for all splines).
-Using the Demmler-Reinsch Orhtogonalization, all smoothing terms are then calculated based on this specification (e.g., setting degrees_of_freedom = 5 results in sp = 1.234 for one smooth, but sp = 133.7 for another smooth due to their different nature and data).
-This ensures that no smooth term has more flexibility than the other term which makes sense in certain situations.
+This can either be a list of degrees of freedom for each smoothing term in the formula or a single value for all smoothing terms.